cunla/fakevalkey-py/README.md

 single server shared by multiple programs or multiple independent servers.
 All the servers provided by FakeRedis support all Redis functionality including advanced features such as RedisJson, GeoCommands.

-See [official documentation](https://fakeredis.readthedocs.io/) for list of supported commands.
+See [official documentation](https://fakevalkey.readthedocs.io/) for list of supported commands.

 # Sponsor

-fakeredis-py is developed for free.
+fakevalkey-py is developed for free.

 You can support this project by becoming a sponsor using [this link](https://github.com/sponsors/cunla).